DIY Bathroom Refresh

 Over the last 3 months I have been working on our spare bathroom renovation.
 Just like every other project in this house, it’s taking forever.
 But there is finally light at the end of the tunnel & I’m about 90% done with the whole room!

 While finishing up the bathroom vanity I realized I wanted to do ONE more thing to the inside of the cabinet.
 (Isn’t that how it normally goes when your doing renovations?
-You keep adding things on that pop into your head last minute lol!)
+You keep adding things onto the list, that pop into your head last minute lol!)

 All the insides of our cabinets in this house are a dark grey color leaving it looking dirty & dull.
-Most of the cabinets really need a good scrub down and refinished.
+Most of the cabinets really needed a good scrub down and refinished.

-So naturally I went straight to the internet to search for the best but cheapest option for my reno.
-Searching Home Depot, Lowes, Walmart & Amazon and the best deal I could find was Amazon.
+So, naturally I went straight to the internet to search for the best but cheapest option for my peel and stick tiles.
+I searched Home Depot, Lowes, Walmart & Amazon and the best deal I could find was Amazon.

-The tiles I had ended up going with are from a brand called Tic Tac Tiles.
-You have the option of buying 1 sheet, 5 sheets or 10 sheets.
+The tiles I ended up buying were from a brand called Tic Tac Tiles.
+You have the option of buying 5 sheets or 10 sheets.
 They are resistant to heat and moisture, also anti-bacterial, anti-mold & they are made out of eco-friendly material.

 I ended up choosing the Hexa Mono White Tile but they had so many great options to choose from!
 I was able to cover everything I needed, including the one drawer on the vanity leaving only half a sheet left!